East Linton: Prehistory and archaeology

 Archaeological excavations in advance of a residential development by CFA Archaeology uncovered a Bronze Age barrow cemetery consisting of three ring-ditches.
 Cremation burials were recovered from all the ring-ditches, radiocarbon dated to between 1400-1000 BC.
 A large pit close to one of the ring-ditches, was likely used to dispose of the residue ash from funeral pyres, was also excavated.
 They also found a ditch dated to the medieval period.

 History

 Preston Weir.
 The parish was formerly known as Preston-haugh or Preston-kirk.

 Originally called "Linton", the village probably gets its name from the Linn (a waterfall) on the river which it grew alongside.
-It was later renamed "East Linton" to distinguish it from West Linton in Peebleshire when the railways were built.
+It was later renamed "East Linton" to distinguish it from West Linton in Peeblesshire when the railways were built.

 Significant to the development of the village was the East Linton Bridge crossing the River Tyne, carrying the Edinburgh to Berwick-upon-Tweed post road (Great North Road).

 In September 1549 French troops destroyed the bridge to delay the retreat of the English army.

 The current bridge was built no later than 1560 at the same location.